Volunteer with us

 J.H.
 Campbell is a novelist, writer of short stories.
 James is also a much-loved volunteer here at GCP.

-Let’s talk about Kevin – Our Volunteer Coordinator
+Let’s talk about Kevin – Our Volunteer Manager

-Meet Kevin, our Volunteer Coordinator.
+Meet Kevin, our Volunteer Manager.
 He started here as a volunteer, fell in love with the place, and hasn’t looked back since!

 Meet Frank, inspirational artist, member AND volunteer at The Grassmarket Community Project.
 We are so lucky to have him with us!